 Apply on-line from the Office of Financial Aid and Scholarships website at http://www.uni.edu/finaid/scholarship “UNI Scholarship Application.”
 Make sure you apply!

-The College of Humanities, Arts and Sciences (CHAS) Scholarship provides approximately $8,000 per year for 4 years to incoming physics students.
+Jourdan Scholarship For Excellence in Physics provides approximately $4,000 per year for 2 years to incoming physics students.

-The McKay Scholarship provides approximately $1,300 per year for 2 years to incoming physics students.
+Butterworth Physics Scholarship provides $2,000 per year for one year to incoming physics students.

-The Dostal Scholarship provides $1,500 per year for two years to incoming physics students.
+Dostal Physics Scholarship provides $1,500 per year for one year or two years to incoming physics students.

 Selection Timeline: UNI Scholarship Application due January 15.
 Contact the Physics Department (215 Begeman, 319-273-2420) if you have questions.
 Make sure you check “Physics” on your online scholarship application—otherwise your application might not arrive at the Physics Department.